 U.S. Immigration and Customs Enforcement officials that day raided Load Trail, which makes vehicle trailers, for allegedly hiring undocumented immigrants.

 Montoya, 35, of Paris, Texas, was detained for more than a week before his family could raise the $5,000 it would take to get him released on Thursday, his wife, Cecelia Lopez, said.

 Montoya said he had been worried about his 3-year-old, who needs weekly chemotherapy treatments for acute lymphocytic leukemia.

 “Sometimes Medicare does not pay for the costs of all the treatment and I have to pay for the rest,” Montoya said.
 “I was worried he would not be able to get his treatments if I was not there.”

 Fortunately for Montoya and his family, people from their church and others quickly rallied to help.

 And many of the volunteers and advocates for the 159 undocumented immigrants who were detained came from Fort Worth.
-They arrived to Paris with a truckload of food and other donated items.
+They arrived in Paris with a truckload of food and other donated items.

 The families who had been left behind needed essentials, such as groceries, diapers and bandages, that their husbands, brothers and sons usually provided.